thiago-orbite-barreto/site-pessoal/_posts/2026-05-30-the-author-as-curator-AI-and-the-New-Frontier-of-Autorship.md

 date: 2026-05-30 23:00:00 -0300
 categories: blog
 ---
-# The Author as Curator: AI and the New Frontier of Authorship

 The rapid integration of Large Language Models (LLMs) into contemporary writing has sparked a normative impasse: must one obligatorily declare the machine's participation?
 Although academic and editorial institutions seek rigid regulations, the nature of intellectual labor suggests that mandatory disclosure is dispensable when AI serves as a support for human intentionality, as the ultimate value of the work lies in the curation and refinement provided by the author.